 When a client contacts us about an unpaid account or a debt that needs to be collected, we will first talk to them on the phone.
 We have some clients with multiple accounts for whom we’ve developed pre-arranged procedures, so we don’t need to talk to them on the phone every time.
 We like to hear what the situation is, whether there are any disputes the other side is raising regarding why they haven’t paid.
 Are they ignoring you?
 Are they claiming they have no money?
 If the facts warrant that we pursue the matter, we’ll ask the client to provide us with documentation (e.g., purchase orders, contracts, invoices, check copies, credit applications, tax ID numbers, etc.).

 Once we have this documentation, we will review it to determine whether it is a secured or unsecured debt, which will guide us on how we proceed.
 We also verify how old the debt is.
 In California, the breach of a written agreement or unpaid account must be pursued within four years, meaning you can’t wait more than four years from the date the debt became due or the last payment was received to file suit or the lawsuit can be thrown out of court because the statute of limitations has run. .
-We have unfortunately had clients approach us with debts that are more than four years old and have had to break the news that that they cannot pursue the debt in court.
-Statute of limitation are firm deadlines so clients should not wait too long to pursue an unpaid debt.
+We have unfortunately had clients approach us with debts that are more than four years old and have had to break the news that they cannot pursue the debt in court.
+Statutes of limitation are firm deadlines so clients should not wait too long to pursue an unpaid debt.